stokkes/plex_rcs/README.md

 # Plex rclone cache scanner (plex_rcs)

-A small little program that will monitor a an rclone log file (using `tail`) looking for notices of file cache expiration.
-Upon receiving a notice, it will evoke the its helper script `plex_rcs_helper.py` with the updated folder as an argument which will trigger a local Plex scan of that folder.
+A small little program that will monitor an rclone log file (using `tail`) waiting for notices of file cache expiration.
+Upon receiving a notice, it will evoke its helper script `plex_rcs_helper.py` with the updated folder as an argument and trigger a local Plex scan of that folder.

-This is useful for people who run Plex Media Server on a different server than where media is downloaded to.
+This is useful for people who run Plex Media Server on a different server than Sonarr/Radarr/etc. It's possible to have media appear in your Plex server within 5-10 minutes of downloading using this program, along with an rclone `--cache-tmp-wait-time 5m`.

+## Requirements

+1. Python 3+
+2. Your rclone cache mount must include `--log-level INFO`
+3. Your rclone cache mount must include `--syslog` **OR** `--log-file /path/to/file.log`

 ## Installation

-plex_rcs requires Python 3+

 1. Clone this repo: `git clone https://github.com/stokkes/plex_rcs.git`
 2. Install the requirements: `pip3 install -r requirements.txt`